 Individuals who purchase the liquid form should take a half teaspoon (tsp) to one tsp per day.
 Once they open the bottle, they can store it in the refrigerator for up to 3 months.

-This product is vegan-friendly and suitable for persons who have straight, wavy, curly, and coily hair.
-They do not contain harsh sulfates, silicones, parabens, or artificial dyes.
+This product is vegan-friendly and suitable for people who have straight, wavy, curly, and coiled hair.
+They do not contain sulfates, silicones, parabens, or artificial dyes.
 They are also gluten-free.